A complete guide to Italy’s Amalfi Coast

 You first need to decide if you are traveling west to east or vice versa, i.e., Salerno to Sorrento or the other way around.
 I chose Salerno to Sorrento; I prefer going from smaller towns to bigger and more popular/touristy towns.

 - Rent a car: In the wintertime, the roads are mostly empty, and you can rent a classic car or a Ferrari (whatever your style) and have the road trip of your life.
+Italy has lots of beautiful cars and you should not pass up on the opportunity to drive one!
+I went for a drive in a Ferrari and it was so much fun!
+If I could afford it, I would have definitely contacted a vehicle shipping company and brought one home with me!
+I’ll have to start saving my pennies!!
 Be warned, driving here is not for the faint of heart.
 If a thousand hairpin bends, narrow uphill roads and cruising on precarious cliff side roads is your cup of tea, then go for it.
 On the bright side, however, you will be rewarded with spellbinding views and what might end up being the best road trip of your life.
 You can rent cars at the Naples airport or in Sorrento.
 Loosen the purse strings a bit and make sure to get insurance.

 - Train: Take the Circumvesuviana train from Naples Centrale station to Sorrento/Salerno. www.vesuviana.it ~90minutes

 - Take the hydrofoil from Naples to Sorrento. ~30 minutes.
 Only available in the summer.
 You can also sail to Capri and Positano.

 Ride the SITA buses, they are cheap and frequent.

 Towns on the coast you can’t miss on the Amalfi Coast